Walker–Warburg syndrome: Genetics

 Several genes have been implicated in the etiology of Walker–Warburg syndrome, and others are as yet unknown.
 Several mutations were found in the protein O-Mannosyltransferase POMT1 and POMT2 genes, and one mutation was found in each of the fukutin and fukutin-related protein genes.
 Another gene that has been linked to this condition is Beta-1,3-N-acetylgalactosaminyltransferase 2 (B3GALNT2).

 Diagnosis

 Laboratory investigations usually show elevated creatine kinase, myopathic/dystrophic muscle pathology and altered α-dystroglycan.
 Antenatal diagnosis is possible in families with known mutations.
 Prenatal ultrasound may be helpful for diagnosis in families where the molecular defect is unknown.

 Prognosis

 No specific treatment is available.
 Management is only supportive and preventive.

 Those who are diagnosed with the disease often die within the first few months of life.
 Almost all children with the disease die by the age of three.

 Eponym

-WWS is named for Arthur Earl Walker and Mette Warburg (1926-2015), a Danish ophthalmologist.
+WWS is named for Arthur Earl Walker and Mette Warburg.
 Its alternative names include Chemke’s syndrome and Pagon’s syndrome, named after Juan M. Chemke and Roberta A. Pagon.